 There are many small café style stalls in the Souks and many guests have eaten there safely for 50 DHS or less.

-The Square itself sees the evening activity starting off around four in the afternoon as the crews for the BBQ tents arrive and set up their kitchens & displays.
+The Square itself sees the evening activity starting off around four in the afternoon as the crews for the BBQ tents arrive and set up their kitchens and displays.
 By early evening a pall of smoke hangs over the North of The Square getting thicker, as the night wears on and the activity becomes frenetic.
 The sales pitches of the vendors are imaginative and smilingly persistent, “Jamie Oliver Food”, “Marks and Spencer Quality, Asda prices” etc ring through the air.

 Safe bets are the kebab skewers or the fried fish, or anything grilled.
-It’s wise to avoid casserole based dishes, tagines & couscous as they could be ‘refreshed‘ daily, and any remaining will not be in a cold store overnight!
+It’s wise to avoid casserole based dishes, tagines and couscous as they could be ‘refreshed‘ daily, and any remaining will not be in a cold store overnight!

 To eat, you sit on benches alongside locals out for the night and tourists of all nationalities.
 Plates will just appear in front of you, salads, extra bread etc. If you don’t want them, turn them away as they will be charged extra.
 Expect to pay around 80 -100 DH per person.
 Walk around until you see a stall you fancy.